Where was the Netflix’s series Dark filmed?

 In Dark, 1921 is an exciting year since the people behind Sic Mundus built the church over their secret lab.
 It’s in that year that we see Jonas traveling back in time from 2053 and landing somewhere different, in what seems to be a wheat field.
 From there on, he is found by some farmers and taken to a place where he meets teenager Noah and child Agnes.

-As a bonus, I will leave you with something interesting that my sister shared with me a couple of weeks ago.
+As a bonus, I will leave you with something interesting that my sister shared a few weeks ago.
 In the fourth episode of season two, Jonas meets Adam for the first time in what looks like an old-style study room or a library.
-In the walls of this beautiful place, you can see a massive painting.
+You can see a massive painting on the walls of this beautiful place.

 The painting is called The Fall of the Damned and is a monumental religious artwork painted by Peter Paul Rubens in 1620.
-The picture shows a complex mass of bodies being hurled into the abyss by archangel Michael.
+The picture shows archangel Michael hurling a complex mass of bodies into the abyss.
 The original artwork can be found at the Alte Pinakothek in Munich, where my sister saw it and shared it with me.

-These were some of the locations from Netflix’s series Dark we found around Berlin.
+These were some locations from Netflix’s series Dark around Berlin.
 We are still looking for some other ones.
 If you have any tips for us, leave a comment below.
 For more film locations in and around Berlin, click here.

 Some Locations where Netflix’s series Dark filmed around Berlin